SeoBuAs/Musical-Seat-Prediction/README.md

 # Factor Analysis with a Framework for Predicting Musical Residual Seats Using Machine Learning

 ### Abstract
-The popularity of musical actors is closely related to ticket sales rates.
-However, the practice of star casting increases production costs, leading to higher ticket prices and reduced accessibility to musicals, creating a continuing vicious cycle.
-To address this issue, this study identifies key factors influencing ticket sales and proposes a factor analysis method using a machine learning-based framework for predicting remaining musical seats.
-The proposed framework analyzes which factors significantly influence the prediction of remaining musical seats.

-To validate this, experiments were conducted using statistical analysis along with nine different machine learning models.
-SHAP (SHapley Additive exPlanations) was utilized for factor analysis to interpret the model's prediction results.
-The Gradient Boosting Regressor model demonstrated the best prediction performance.
-It was confirmed that the discount rate is the most crucial factor influencing ticket sales.

-Through the proposed framework, remaining seats can be efficiently predicted, and the most significant factors affecting these predictions are identified.
+The popularity of musical actors and ticket sales are closely related.
+However, owing to the increase in production costs caused by star casting, a vicious cycle of ticket price increases and decreased accessibility to musicals continues.
+To prevent this, we identify the major factors affecting ticket sales and propose a factor analysis method via a machine learning-based musical remaining seat prediction framework.
+The proposed framework analyzes the factors that have a significant impact on the prediction of remaining musical seats.
+To verify this, we conducted an experiment using nine machine learning models along with statistical analytical techniques.
+We analyzed the prediction results of the models using Shapley Additive exPlanations for factor analysis.
+The Gradient Boosting Regressor model showed the best prediction performance.
+We confirmed that the discount rate was the most important factor in ticket sales.
+Through the proposed framework, we efficiently predicted remaining seats and confirmed the most important factors in predicting remaining seats.
 ###